15-Year Fixed Rate Mortgages

 - Approximate monthly payment = $1,405 (excluding insurance and taxes)

 - Total interest paid on life of the loan = $52,961

 - Grand total = $252,961

 So, even though the monthly payment on the 15-year mortgage is higher, you save $101,236 in interest overall.
 This example was created with an amortization calculator.
 Crunch some numbers to see for yourself.

 Of course, this is just an example to demonstrate how much you can save on interest.
 Talk to a mortgage professional for more details and to see what works best for you.

 The 15-year fixed mortgage is often thought of as a forced savings account.
 You dedicate yourself to paying off your home as quickly as possible, even though it can take away from other savings during that time.
 And while it may not fit everyone's needs, it's still worth considering.

-Being debt free is liberating and the 15-year fixed mortgage is the fastest option to get there.
+Being debt free is liberating, and the 15-year fixed mortgage one of the fastest options to get there.
 But to find what will be best for your situation, explore your options and think about what you want to achieve.

 To speak with one of our loan officers, contact us at Elevate Mortgage at 801-895-7230.
 Even if the 15-year mortgage isn't the right fit, you can discuss your financial goals with our loan experts to help decide what option is best for you.